andremontenegrof/SwiftAveiro-SneakersDetector/exercise.md

 ### 7. Create and add a Prediction
 Create the prediction and add it to `unorderedPredictions`

-### 8. Return results capped to maximum number
+### 8. Sort results
-Return the unorderedPredictions capped to the `maxCount` given as argument of this function.
+We should now sort the predictions by their confidence.

-### 9. Sort results
+### 9. Return results capped to maximum number
-We should now sort the capped predictions of Step 8 by their confidence.
+Return the unorderedPredictions capped to the maxCount given as argument of this function.

 After returning the new orderedPredictions array you'll have completed the first part of our workshop 🎉!
 Take the time to explore this codebase, try the app with `liveCamera` mode or take a change at the Bonus Step.